ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

-Photon will re-write the code at compile time, so that the rpcPerformEmote will be transformed into an RPC call on the client, that will invoke the method on the host.
-The clients can then set up a change detector on the lastEmotePerformed property, and display the emote on value change (more on that later).
+Photon will re-write the code at compile time, so that the `rpcPerformEmote` will be transformed into an RPC call on the client, that will invoke the method on the host.
+The clients can then set up a change detector on the `lastEmotePerformed` property, and display the emote on value change (more on that later).
+RPCs can also go both ways: the client can send messages to the host, and the host can send messages to one or more clients.

 ### Networked input